Goji (Lycium barbarum)

 Rich in polysaccharides, carotenoids, flavonoids and vitamin C, Goji berries help the body to tackle aging, improve quality of sleep, reduce stress and combat fatigue, thus improving general well-being.

-Our product has been subjected to strict quality controls that have certified it contains no heavy metals or pesticides.
+Our product has been subjected to strict quality controls.

 Goji (Lycium barbarum): Detailed information